sandrabosk/lab-canvas-treasure-hunt/README.md

 drawEverything();
 ```

-To finish this iteration, you have to code the function `drawGrid`.
+To finish this iteration, you have to add some code to the function `drawGrid()` so it gives us back visible 10x10 grid.

-## Iteration 2: The Character Class
+## Iteration 2: The Character class

 Now, you have to create a class `Character`.
 You should define at least: